gofynd/fdk-client-kotlin/documentation/platform/CART.md

 ### addItems
-Add items to abandoned cart
+Add items to the cart.